Midjourney prompt: tiny fishing boat in an ocean, storm, lightning, dark clouds, big waves.

 Great article!
 Well observed and clearly properly experienced in the real world!

-Jazzy Quest14 over 1 year ago
+Jazzy Quest14 almost 2 years ago

 Great article.
 I'm going to use this to frame a conversation in the coming week!